ZhenhuaDu11/ZhenhuaDu11/README.md

 # Hi there👋I'm Zhenhua Du😄
 I'm currently a M.Eng. student at National University of Defense Technology (NUDT), supervised by Kai Huo and [Shuaifeng Zhi](https://shuaifengzhi.com/).
 Before that, I also received my Bachelor's degree from NUDT in 2022.

-My research interest lies in computer vision and robotics, especially on Scene Representations and Reconstruction, Semantic Scene Understanding, SLAM, etc. <font color="#d83931">My ultimate research goal is to enable robots to autonomously explore, reconstruct, and understand the real world, just like Wall-E</font>😍.
+My research interest lies in computer vision and robotics, especially on Scene Representations and Reconstruction, Semantic Scene Understanding, SLAM, etc. ==My ultimate research goal is to enable robots to autonomously explore, reconstruct, and understand the real world, just like Wall-E==.
 To achieve this, now I am focusing on the following aspects:
 1) ☝Compact representation and efficient reconstruction of the visual world;
 2) 👉Open-vocabulary, hierarchical, and interactive understanding of the complex scenes;
 3) 👌Applications on intelligent agents constrained by GPU power and real-time requirements, e.g., SLAM, navigation, manipulation.